Religious Education

 • RE enrichment days enhance children’s understanding of the Bible and Christian values and teachings

 Through a carefully sequenced and progressive RE curriculum, we measure children’s progress against the intended planned outcomes.
-We consider both what children have learned about religion (AT1) and what they have learned from religion (AT2) and assess the impact through what children write, say, draw and explain.
+We use three lenses to assess the children; Living, Thinking and Believing, looking at the impact through what children write, say, draw and explain.
 Through our religious curriculum, our children will be able to make links between religions, show acceptances of other cultures and beliefs, and be critically self-reflective of their own religious and philosophical views.

 You can find out more about the Southwark Diocese Board of Education (SDBE) by clicking on the image below: